wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

 ```

 If you try to use the function `area` with a non instance
-of `HasArea`, the compiler will throw you an error.
+of `HasArea`, the compiler will throw an error.

 ```haskell
 GHCi> area (ASquare 3)